HiddenThunder/Star/README.md

 `ipfsd-ctl` is used to spawn `go-ipfs` as separate process (another one, third type specifically for ipfs node).
 And `ipfs-http-client` is used to connect to this node as to remote node.
 The reason for this is simple: I am sorry to telling this, but in my opinion `go-ipfs` at the moment I am writing this is much more stable than `js` verion.

 `eciesjs`, which is handfull wrap around bitcoin's `secp256k1` for encryption.
-With this private key is created for every general chat (right now there is only one private key for every general chat).
-When private chat is created - each peer creates new private key for this specific chat and shares public key with other. `eciesjs` has built-in `multiply` function, which produces scalar multiplication for point on curve which allows to make ECDH.
+With this one private key is created for every general (public) chat (right now there is only one private key for every general chat).
+When private chat is being created - each peer creates new private key for this specific chat and shares public key with other. `eciesjs` has built-in `multiply` function, which produces scalar multiplication for point on curve which allows to make ECDH.

 ### Renderer process